This is a revision of an article from 2012.

 - Continuous taxing of joints and ligaments.

 - Promotion of fat storage.
 Training to failure repeatedly can ultimately throw your testosterone:cortisol hormonal balance out of whack, decrease insulin sensitivity and tell your body to continue to store the fat around your belly rather than burn it as fuel (2).
-This is a big one and the number one way people tend to reveal overtraining.
+If you find yourself unable to burn fat despite healthy diet and exercise, you may just be so pumped full of cortisol your body is refusing to let fat stores go.

 - Permanent decrease in strength and athleticism.
 Training on a weaker version of your body every day will eventually achieve a self fulfilling prophecy.